otavanopisto/ComfyUI-aihub-workflow-exposer/README.md

  - name: name of the image batch
  - file_name: file name for the image batch, a number will be added, just specify a simple file name the client will handle the batching on multiple files
  - action: `APPEND` or `REPLACE`, if append is used, the batch will concatenate to an existing batch, if replace is used the batch will replace an existing batch.

+#### AIHub Action New Frames

+Provides frames to the client, basically the same as an image batch action but with an extra action at the end meant to be used within a video

+ - images: the images to export as batch in the given order
+ - name: name of the image batch
+ - file_name: file name for the image batch, a number will be added, just specify a simple file name the client will handle the batching on multiple files
+ - action: `APPEND` or `REPLACE`, if append is used, the batch will concatenate to an existing batch, if replace is used the batch will replace an existing batch.
+ - insert_index: the number a pythonic style index (negative allowed) where to insert the given batch at
+ - insert_action: the action to do `APPEND` or `REPLACE` regarding the video

 #### AIHub Action New Audio